theRealAph/ScopeLocals/README.md

   buggy code can make it very difficult to identify where and in what order state will be read and updated.

-  Such problems are possible even with a well-defined API like the `ServerFramework` example.
-If a Logger method accidentally reset the permissions to only include `LOG`, an error would only appear when the database driver threw an exception while performing some completely unrelated aspect of the business logic.
+  Such problems are possible even with a well-defined API like the `Server` example.
+If the `DBDriver` accidentally reset the permissions to NONE` the error would only appear the next time the business logic tried to perform a database operation.

-  In our example, what is really needed is a simple, one-way broadcast with a single point of assignment in a caller (at 2.) and multiple points in called code where the data is consumed (at 3. and 5.).
+  In our example, what is really needed is a simple, one-way broadcast with a single point of assignment in a caller (at 2.) and one or more clear points in called code where the data is consumed (e.g. at 3.).
   This is a very common pattern, and it is not supported well by the complex API of `ThreadLocal`.